Showing posts with label #home. Show all posts

 We ended our trip by stopping at the Music Hall of Fame to take a picture of the Blues Marker.

-It had been a full day driving south on Natchez Trace stopping to see several sights.
+It had been a full day of driving south on the Natchez Trace, stopping to see several sights.
 A stop at Elvis Presley's birth home site.
-We made a stop at the Lee County-Tupelo Convention Centre.
+We made a stop at the Lee County-Tupelo Convention Center.